Severson-Group/AMDS/Mainboard/docs/README.md

-# Sensor Motherboard
+# Mainboard

-This document describes the design consideration, implementation details, and board interface details for the sensor motherboard.
+This document describes the design consideration, implementation details, and board interface details for the sensor mainboard.
 A block diagram is presented and each component is discussed in detail.

 ## Relevant Hardware Versions